This Sibling Duo Is Winning Over Dessert Lovers One Cookie At A Time

 Ritika and Pawan Chawla talk about their labour of love ‘Oh Dough’ and how they keep sibling rivalry outside the kitchen….

 If you ever find yourself wandering the bylanes of Kala Ghoda after a hearty meal, don’t be too alarmed if you’re unwittingly seduced by the smell of freshly baked cookies.
 Sequestered amongst countless other cafes and bistros, you will be led to a little bakery that is the brainchild of two siblings who grew up on a steady diet of confectioneries.
-Oh Dough, which specialises in giant cookies and artisanal ice creams, was set up with one goal – to reignite the passion for dessert for those who believe that they’ve seen and had it all.
+Oh Dough, which specialises in giant cookies and artisanal ice creams, was set up with one goal – to reignite the passion for desserts for those who believe that they’ve seen and had it all.
 A nibble of the delectable triple chocolate cookie later, I sit down for a tête-à-tête with Ritika and Pawan Chawla, who’ve successfully transported me to candy heaven.

 What inspired you to take up baking professionally?